dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ### Getting IO-APIC address

-Read IO-APIC information from MADT table (the MADT table is available within the RSDT data (please refer here: https://github.com/dreamos82/Osdev-Notes/blob/master/RSDP_and_RSDT.md), you need to search for the MADT Table item type 1).
+Read IO-APIC information from MADT table (the MADT table is available within the RSDT data, we need to search for the MADT Table item type 1).
 The content of the MADT Table for the IO_APIC type is:

 | Offset | Length | Description                  |
 |--------|--------|------------------------------|